hyeladee/crm-project/README.md

 A full-stack Customer Relationship Management (CRM) system built with Django and Tailwind, containerized with Docker, and deployed to Render.
 Manage leads, track interactions, and view analytics—all in a responsive, secure web app. <br>

-Checkout live project here: https://crm-project-c15v.onrender.com
+Checkout live project here: [CRM Project](https://crm-project-c15v.onrender.com)

 ---